buildingSMART/IFC4.3.x-development/docs/properties/a/AboveDeckProjectedWindEnd.md

 AboveDeckProjectedWindEnd
 =========================

-End on projected windage area above the main deck
+End on projected windage area above the main deck.